New to NevadaCompare Car Insurance Quotes in 3 Steps

 UFO hunters will inevitably make the trek to the Groom Lake military facility, about 90 miles north of Las Vegas.
 This facility has long been considered the true location of Area 51, the top-secret outpost that spawned millions of rumors of conspiracy theories and alien findings.
 The military facility is off-limits to visitors, but nearby town Rachel, situated on the Extraterrestrial Highway, will have more than enough information and merchandise to fuel any alien-related ideas you might have.

 Whether looking for a job or enrolling the kids in a new school, here's a great place to start:

-Originally belonging to Washoe, Paiute, and Western Shoshone Native American tribes, the land now known as Nevada became part of the Mexican territories in 1821.
-In 1847, the Mexico-American war began, and its end resulted in the area being offered to the United States as part of the Utah territory.
+Originally belonging to Washoe, Paiute, and Western Shoshone Native American tribes, the land now known as Nevada became part of the Mexican territories in the 1820's.
+In 1846, the Mexico-American war began, and its end resulted in the area being offered to the United States as part of the Utah territory.
 Mormon settlers from Utah began to spread into the outlying regions, and one of Nevada's first towns, Mormon Station, was founded in 1851.

 Though gold had been discovered in the state as early as 1849, the mineral-rich Comstock Lode was found in 1859, giving rise to the state's real mining boom and attracting thousands more settlers into the area.

 In March of 1861, the area separated from the then-established state of Utah and became known as the territory of Nevada.
 Ignoring the vast desert that makes up a large portion of the state, the name was a shortened form of sierra nevada, which means "snowy mountain range" in Spanish.